 "I put a lot of negativity out there", admits the Killers frontman.

 The Killers released their single The Man on 14 June 2017 and was the lead single rom their fifth studio album Wonderful, Wonderful.

 The track marked the Las Vegas band;s official comeback since 2012's Battle Born, so Brandon Flowers and co didn't pull any punches.

 The song is unmistakeable, with Flowers playing the proud male peacock, but who and what is it inspired by?

 Who is The Killers' The Man inspired by?

-He told NME back in 2017: "Around about the time that The Killers started I guess... that's where The Man harkens back to, and years after as well."
+He elaborated on the theme to the NME: "Around about the time that The Killers started I guess... that's where The Man harkens back to, and years after as well."